microsoft/azure-spring-apps-training/03-configure-application-logs/README.md

-# 03 - Debug and monitor applications on Azure Spring Cloud
+# 03 - Configure application logs

 __This guide is part of the [Azure Spring Cloud training](../README.md)__